chord-ts/rpc/README.md

   }
 }

 // 2.
-Make a type that will be used on frontend

-const wrapped = { HelloRPC: new HelloRPC() };
+Init Composer instance that will handle requests export const composer = Composer.init({ HelloRPC: new HelloRPC() });
-export type Wrapped = typeof wrapped;

 // 3.
-Init Composer instance that will handle requests export const composer = new Composer(wrapped) as unknown as Composed<Wrapped>;
+Create a type that will be used on frontend export type Wrapped = typeof composer.clientType;

 composer.use(sveltekit()); // Use middleware to process SvelteKit RequestEvent

 // 4.
 SvelteKit syntax to define POST endpoint